 “Change the way you look at things and the things you look at change.” — Wayne W. Dyer

-Dr. Dyer makes an excellent point to help us resolve one dilemma causing friction in our modern society.
-Most people want things to change for the better, but there is a difference of opinion about what “better” means.
+Dr. Dyer makes an excellent point to help us resolve one dilemma, causing friction in our modern society.
+Most people want a better world.
+But there is a difference of opinion about what “better” means.
 One of the best ways to find common ground and solutions is to shift how we see the situation.
-Can changing the way we look at things really make a difference?
+Can changing the way we look at things make a difference?

 Why Change Our Perspective?

-Why should you change the way you look at things?
+Why should we change our perspective first?
 Because if we change our perception, we learn and grow.
 That’s the foundation for making things better.
 It starts with learning to change the way you look at things.

 “What you’re supposed to do when you don’t like a thing is change it.
 If you can’t change it, change the way you think about it.
 Don’t complain.” ― Maya Angelou, Wouldn’t Take Nothing for My Journey Now